 Ranger-led Field TripFollow the steps outlined below to schedule a ranger-led field trip.

 Select a ProgramJoshua Tree National Park rangers offer in-park programs.
 Program lengths vary.
 Programs must be scheduled one month prior to date presented.
 Programs dates are on a first come, first served basis.
 Once a program date is confirmed, it cannot be changed.

-Earth's Bare Bones: Desert Landforms (1st &2nd Grade)
+Earth's Bare Bones: Desert Landforms (1st & 2nd Grades)

-This program explores the different types of landforms found in deserts and helps students understand how rocks are formed and the makeup of minerals in rocks.
+This program explores the different types of desert landforms and helps students understand how rocks form and the makeup of their minerals.
 [Standards]

 Barker Dam: Survival in an Arid Land (3rd Grade)

-Students explore how Desert Indians and early settlers survived in the desert.
+Students explore how Native Americans and early settlers survived in the desert.
 [Standards]

-This program allows students to discover how the rocks of Joshua Tree were formed and how they erode.
+Invites students to discover how the rocks of Joshua Tree National Park formed and the different weathering and erosion factors involved in the rock cycle.
 [Standards]